evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

         physics.state.paused = true;
         shownstrawberryHasLandedOnEarthMessage = true;

-        gameoverMessage.showWithContinueButton("The giant strawberry safely landed on the Earth.
+        gameoverMessage.showWithContinueButton("A giant strawberry-shaped object safely landed on the Earth.
 The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);
       }
     }